...

 ☛ The ticket is valid for 5 consecutive days.

-Below is a list of popular destinations that you can travel to with this pass.
+Below is a list of popular destinations that you can travel to with the JR Alpine-Takayama-Matsumoto Area Tourist Pass.
 Click on each of them to discover all the great attractions that you can visit in each area!

 A Side Trip to the Stunning Kurobe Gorge

 Kurobe Gorge (Kurobe Kyokōku) is one of Japan’s top 100 hidden scenic spots and is located in the mountains of the Northern Japan Alps.
 It is the No.1 V-shaped Gorge in Japan!
-With its almost vertical cliffs and virgin forests plus the hot springs in the area, it is one of the most popular places for Japanese seeking relaxation amidst nature.
+With its almost vertical cliffs and pristine forests, along with the hot springs in the area, it is one of the most popular destinations for Japanese seeking relaxation amidst nature.

-If the famous Tateyama Kurobe Alpine Route is also on your itinerary, why not enjoy the two most beautiful hidden places in Japan in one go since they’re so close to each other!
+If the famous Tateyama Kurobe Alpine Route is also on your itinerary, why not enjoy the two most beautiful hidden places in Japan in one go, since they are so close to each other!

 Explore the Fascinating Attractions in Matsumoto City